Tuesday, September 28, 2010

-Rich people usually have made a name for themselves.
+When someone becomes rich beyond your wildest imaginations, people will say, “Boy, they sure made a name for themselves.”
 You hear the name Microsoft, and who do you think of?
 Bill Gates, founder of the world’s largest computer software company.
 You hear the name Seattle Seahawks, and who do you think of?
-Paul Allen, owner of the Seahawks, Portland Trail-Blazers, and along with Gates, co-founder of Microsoft.
-You hear the words “You’re fired!” and who do think of?
-Donald Trump, flamboyant real estate mogul and Rosie O’Donnell’s worst enemy.
+Paul Allen, owner of the Seahawks, Portland Trail-Blazers, Seattle Sounders, and along with Gates, co-founder of Microsoft.

-According to Forbes magazine, Bill Gates is the richest man in America, with a net worth of $59 billion.
-But did you know that Paul Allen is only #11 on the list, at a mere net worth of $16.8 billion?
-Trump comes in at #117, believe it or not...tied with movie director Steven Spielberg.
+According to a Forbes magazine report from March 10th of this year, Bill Gates is the second richest man in the world, with a net worth of $53 billion.
+Paul Allen comes in at number 37 with a net worth of a “mere” $17.5 billion?
+That’s behind other famous names like investor Warren Buffett at number 3 and Michael Bloomberg, mayor of New York City, at number 23.
 Each of these names are ones pretty much everyone knows.
 They have made a name for themselves.

 Trying to Make a Name for Yourself

 We would love to make a name for ourselves.
 Maybe it’s asking too much to be rich and famous...or infamous, as the case may be.
 At the very least, we would all like to be well-known and respected among our peers.

 We want people to talk about us after we die.
 “What a great guy he was!” ...
 “What a super gal she was!” ... a long obituary in the paper, extolling your virtues, telling about all the social work you did, giving money to charity, volunteering for this and that at church, etc.